Lake Tauca: Geography

+Larger than Lake Titicaca, Tauca was over 600 km long and covered the area of the present-day Lake Poopo, Salar de Uyuni and Salar de Coipasa.
 Lake Tauca was the largest paleolake in the Altiplano in the last 120,000 years at least, and comparable to present-day Lake Michigan.
-Its predecessors are known as Lake Minchin and Lake Escara.
-Other lake cycles are known as Ouki (120,000–98,000 years ago), Salinas (95,000–80,000 years ago), Inca Huasi (about 46,000 years ago), Sajsi (24,000–20,500 years ago) and Coipasa (13,000–11,000 years ago).
-Inca Huasi and Minchin are sometimes considered the same lake phase, and other researchers have suggested that Lake Minchin is a combination of several phases.
-The Ouki cycle may be subdivided in the future, and a number of sometimes-contradictory names and dates exist for these paleolakes.
+Several different estimates for its surface area exist:

 Water depths reached 110–120 m.
 Water levels were about 140 m higher than Salar de Uyuni, or 135 to 142 m.
 According to research published in 2000, the lake level varied from 3700 to 3760 m.
 Some disagreement about water levels at various sites may reflect differing isostatic rebound of the land covered by the lake.
 The original 1978 research on the Tauca phase postulated its shoreline at 3720 m.
 Of the previous lake cycles in the area, only the Ouki cycle appears to have exceeded that altitude.

 A later phase in lake levels (known as the Ticaña phase) was lower, at 3657 m; the drop from Tauca was abrupt.
 The late phase of Lake Tauca, Coipasa, had a water level of 3660 m or 3700 m and covered an area of about 32000 km2.
 Transitions between lake cycles occurred in about one thousand years.